Our policy, our promise

 CBI Health Group has designated a Chief Privacy Officer to be accountable for the organization's compliance with the applicable privacy legislation, including the ten privacy principles set out in PIPEDA and other legislation: accountability; identifying purposes; consent; limiting collection; limiting use, disclosure and retention; accuracy; safeguards; openness; individual access and challenging compliance.

-The Chief Privacy Officer for CBI Health is assisted by seven Regional Privacy Officers across Canada, who works with your local facility to receive and respond to questions about CBI Health Group policies or practices with respect to personal or personal health information and requests for access or amendments to personal or personal health information.
+The Chief Privacy Officer for CBI Health is assisted by Regional Privacy Officers across Canada, who work with your local facility to receive and respond to questions about CBI Health Group policies or practices with respect to personal or personal health information and requests for access or amendments to personal or personal health information.
 For information on how to contact the Chief Privacy Officer or Regional Privacy Officer please ask your local CBI facility or contact CBI Health Group Corporate Office (contact information may be found at the end of this notice).

 - To provide assessment, treatment or other services related to your injury or illness, functional restriction, disability or impairment and / or your claim for compensation or benefits.